Exalted (role-playing game): Liminal Exalted (Chosen of the Dark Mother)

 The Liminals "stand at the border between life and death, humanity and monstrosity".
 They are created when someone attempts to bring another person back from death; resurrection is explicitly impossible in Exalted, but some will still try.
 On occasion, this attempt draws the attention of some other power that raises the corpse to life again.
-The new Liminal possesses the memories of the body that she wears, but does not possess the same soul, and thus do not have the same personality.
+The new Liminal possesses the memories of the body that she wears, but does not possess the same soul, and thus does not have the same personality.
 Like the Dragon-Blooded, they are divided among five aspects—Breath, Blood, Flesh, Marrow, and Soil—depending on the motives of the person who created them.